 Old Voting Machines Confuse Some Texans During Midterm Election

 Election officials in Texas are working to address concerns about a slew of voting machines currently being used in this year's midterm election.
-They say user-error is mostly to blame because voters are not waiting for screens to load on the state's aging machines.
+They say user error is mostly to blame because voters are not waiting for screens to load on the state's aging machines.

 Attorneys with the Texas Civil Rights Project say they have heard about issues, particularly with people voting a straight-ticket ballot on Hart eSlate machines, which are used in many counties in the state.
 Early voting has been underway in Texas for the past week.